-The control panel provides two Initiating Device Circuits (#1 and #2) and they may be configured as either Style D (Class A) or Style B (Class B).
-Circuit #3 is designated as an Abort Switch Circuit and Circuit #4 is a Manual Release Circuit.
+The control panel provides four (4) Initiating Device Circuits (#1, #2, #3 and #4) and they may be configured as either Style D (Class A) or Style B (Class B).

 Initiating devices include: Heat, Photoelectric and Ionization type detectors, Manual Pull Stations and Waterflow alarm devices.